 Not only that, this article would out Icarus as trans, before he had a chance to come out himself

 From what I understand, this was the fault of the Editors of Vice at the time.
 Asher himself was very polite and sympathetic in his responses to me, but the article that went live was terrible.

 I was mad enough that I asked to be put in touch with his editor, who said that in the name of balanced journalism, the tone was chosen because Jen couldn't be reached.
 Asher seemed decently apologetic, but this editor guy's tone really upset and alienated me.
 I think the best one-liner I remember from that conversation is "I know this is hard to understand, but I hope you never have to understand just how badly this person hurt me."

 I emailed around for another therapist and got one in 2018.
 I had been without from 2010 until then, and I was able to talk to this therapist about EVERYTHING.
-Agnes, my gender, hearing Clara's voice, the fear of losing Clive, and my feelings about Rhys and Jack.
+Agnes, my gender, hearing Clara's voice and my feelings about Rhys and Jack.
 I held off getting healing for a really long time because I thought no one would understand, so a lot of this healing that's taken place has taken place only very recently.
 It was this therapist that challenged my bipolar disorder diagnosis and made me think that I could have been suffering from the effects of PTSD the entire time and been able to be functional because the meds I'm on for bipolar disorder also treat PTSD.

 Theo credits this therapist for a lot

 Theo has had many years to think of about what happened and what made Jen the way she was